Flag of Lithuania: State (historical) flag

 In 2004, along with the law authorising the change of the flag ratio, a state flag was adopted.
 This flag displays the national coat of arms in banner form.
 The ratio of the flag is the same as that of the national flag, i.e. 3:5.
 The state flag, called the historical national (armorial) flag in law, was proposed by Česlovas Juršėnas, the vice-speaker of the Seimas, and by Edmundas Rimša, the chairman of the Commission of Heraldry.
 This flag was also proposed at the same time as the grand coat of arms; both were meant to honour the 750th anniversary of the coronation of Mindaugas in 1253 (anniversary took place in 2003).
 This was one of the few flags considered to become the national flag during the drive for national independence.
 Several other countries, including Finland, Spain, Venezuela, Germany and Thailand, have an official national flag for civilian use and a state flag for government use.

-In 2008, the commission, which intended to draft state flag, was formed by the Commission of Heraldry.
+In 2008, the project intended to draft state flag was formed by the Commission of Heraldry.
 It concluded work in 2010.
 The designer of the State (historic) flag was Arvydas Každailis, who also designed the coat of arms.
 On 17 June 2010, this state flag proposal was adopted.

 Under the National Flag Law, the state flag is permanently hoisted at three locations: the Royal Palace of Lithuania, Trakai Island Castle, and the grounds of the Vytautas the Great War Museum in Kaunas.
 In addition, the flag is hoisted at the following locations on these days: